Quick presentation#

 4. Render them into a file (see Previewing and saving video clips)

-Of course, MoviePy offer multiple handy solution and tools to facilitate all thoses steps, and let you add new ones by writing your own effects (see Creating your own effects) !
+Of course, MoviePy offer multiple handy solution and tools to facilitate all these steps, and lets you add new ones by writing your own effects (see Creating your own effects)!